Our Sustainability Promise

 Post-Consumer Recycled (PCR) Plastic

-From early 2021, we will transition our product packaging from 100 per cent virgin (new) plastic to a combination of virgin and PCR plastic (post-consumer recycled plastic).
+We are currently transitioning our product packaging from 100 per cent virgin (new) plastic to a combination of virgin and PCR plastic (post-consumer recycled plastic).
 We are committed to increasing the percentage of PCR plastic used for our products over time.

 This decision alone can have a significant effect on the way that we impact the environment.
 Not only does it result in a reduction of virgin plastic production and consumption, it also reduces landfill and eases our carbon footprint.
 Even better, bottles made with PCR plastic can be recycled again after use.